Buffalo Sabres: Front office

-Kevyn Adams, who previously played in the NHL and served as senior vice president of business administration for the Sabres, was named the team's general manager on June 16, 2020.
-Kim Pegula, as chief operating officer of Pegula Sports and Entertainment, serves as team president.
-In May 2025, the Sabers added Jarmo Kekalainen to the front office as a senior adviser.
-He previously served as general manager of the Columbus Blue Jackets from 2013–24.
+Jarmo Kekäläinen, who previously served as general manager of the Columbus Blue Jackets from 2013 to 2024, was named general manager on December 15, 2025.
+He had previously been hired by the team in May 2025 as a senior advisor.

 Head coaches

 The Sabres named Lindy Ruff head coach on April 22, 2024.
 He returned for a second tenure with the team, after previously coaching Buffalo from 1997 to 2013.

 Of the 20 head coaches the Sabres have used in their history, seven of them had previously played for the Sabres during their playing career: Floyd Smith, Bill Inglis, Jim Schoenfeld, Craig Ramsay, Rick Dudley, Ruff, and Phil Housley.
 Two others, Dan Bylsma and Ted Nolan, had played in the Sabres' farm system.